Bescot Stadium: Ownership

 It was reported in the Express and Star Newspaper on 6 June 2008, that Walsall were attempting to sell the stadium to Walsall Council, and renting it back to secure the club's financial future.
 The council, however, stated they did not have the funds to purchase the ground.

 During Spring 2011, the owner of Bescot Stadium, Jeff Bonser, announced via his proxy, Suffolk Life, that the stadium was for sale on the open market.
 Steve Jenkins, record producer and lifelong Walsall supporter, tried to drum up support for the council to buy the land.

 On 11 July 2011, the council voted 28–24 against purchasing the Bescot Stadium.

 In December 2022, it was announced that the freehold was purchased from Suffolk Life to the Trivela group.

 This provided the club with the ground under its ownership for the first time since its construction.

 The agreement is under a mortgage style arrangement which ultimately provides the club with the ground fully once paid off.

 Future

-Plans to develop the southernmost stand (which usually caters for away supporters) were announced by the club during 2005.
+Plans to develop the southernmost stand, usually reserved for away supporters, were announced by the club during 2005.
 The proposed development would mean using the blueprint of the northernmost stand (currently the Homeserve Stand), which stands opposite it.
 Funding for the redevelopment was to come, in part, from a large advertising board on the back of the stand facing the M6 motorway.
 The board would be the largest illuminated sign adjacent to a motorway in Europe.
 However, due to the club's failure to regain Championship status and the subsequent decline in attendances, the redevelopment plans were put on hold.